 It is both a challenge and a measure of our species.
 A measure of our intelligence.
 That gift which provides us the capacity to affect realities far from our personal realm of influence.
 That gift which encourages us to practice charity and compassion.
 Yet it is a challenge not to freefall into the lower depths of our imaginations where horror and violence are the norm.

 Perhaps I could not identify the cause of my own death because it did not yet exist.
 Perhaps now it does.
 Time will answer that question.

 All things come to a certain end.
 The acknowledgement of that undeniable truth is one of the uniquely human characteristics.
-The more important question to ask now is whether or not we have caught site of the exinction of another great species.
+The more important question to ask now is whether or not we have caught sight of the exinction of another great species.
 Our own.

 … Brothers & Sisters … Can i tell you a story?

 Its about truth & life and its about me and the world that has called me forth.

 When I was young and living in Detroit, I was prone to chronic earaches. they would last for several days and they would be excruciatingly painful.
 I cried and gritted my teeth and rolled in bed with the pillow under my head and then over my head as they were especially devastating at night. i learned at a young age how to go without sleep and how to project out of my body in order to survive. i didnt know what i was doing, i just knew that “the other place” was pain free.